Family Support for Addiction Recovery: Understanding Your Options

 Evidence-based models provide structured frameworks that transform well-intentioned family support into systematic interventions with measurable outcomes.
 Clinical research identifies three primary approaches that consistently demonstrate effectiveness:

-- Community Reinforcement and Family Training (CRAFT), which achieves 64% success rates in motivating treatment entry
+- Community Reinforcement and Family Training (CRAFT): Achieves 64% success rates in motivating treatment entry.

-- Family therapy modalities that reduce relapse rates by 30-40%
+- Family Therapy Modalities: Reduce relapse rates by 30-40%.

 Community Reinforcement and Family Training (CRAFT)